WHAT IS THE TRANSFORMATION PROJECT?

 Two new WC facilities including a toilet for disabled persons and baby changing facilities.

-A large multi-purpose community room that can seat around 45 people.
+A large multi-purpose community room that can seat up to 45 people.
 Double doors add the flexibility to open the space onto the churchyard.

 A small dedicated kitchen space for food preparation and serving.